David Gower: International career

-In 1987 Gower declined to play in that year's Cricket World Cup as he did not wish to travel, having been on nine successive winter tours since his debut.
-He never again declined an opportunity to play for England, however.
-Yet rumours that Gower lacked serious commitment gained currency in 1989 when, as England captain he walked out of a press conference claiming he had tickets for the theatre.
+In 1987 Gower declined to play in that year's Cricket World Cup for he did not wish to travel, having been on nine successive winter tours since his debut.
+He never again declined an opportunity to play for England; yet, in 1989, rumours that Gower lacked serious commitment gained currency when, as England captain, he walked out of a press conference claiming he had tickets for the theatre.

 More controversially, during the 1990–91 Ashes Tour in Australia, England were playing a warm up match in Queensland when Gower, together with batsman John Morris, chose to go for a joy-ride in two Tiger Moth biplanes without telling the England team management.
-Both had been dismissed earlier that day, however they decided not to remain at the ground to "watch Allan Lamb and Robin Smith flat the Queensland attack before a small crowd".
-For this, Gower was fined £1000, a penalty that could have been steeper had he released the water bombs he had also prepared.
-Gower also posed for press photographs with the plane the next day.
+Both had been dismissed earlier that day, and they decided not to remain at the ground to "watch Allan Lamb and Robin Smith flat the Queensland attack before a small crowd".
+For this Gower was fined £1,000, a penalty that could have been steeper had he released the water bombs he had also prepared.
+He also posed for press photographs with the plane the next day.

 Gooch was enraged, as he was by Gower's mode of dismissal at a crucial stage of one of the Test matches.
 During the fourth Test at Adelaide, Gower walked out to the crease to the tune of Those Magnificent Men in their Flying Machines.
 The last ball before lunch was bowled down the leg side to a leg trap, and all Gower needed to do was block.
 However, Gower flicked idly at the delivery and was caught at leg-slip.
 According to Mike Atherton in his autobiography, "Gooch was at the other end and as he walked off his face was thunderous".
 This was another example of the strained relationship between the two.
 His score of nought in the second innings at Melbourne in 1991, when England were chasing quick runs for victory, ended his world record, unbroken sequence, of 119 Test innings without registering a duck.
-Gower scored 73 and 31* in the following matches against Pakistan; however on 9 August 1992 he was dismissed for one by Waqar Younis in what would be his last Test match, at The Oval.
-It is often thought that Gooch was instrumental in Gower being left out of the following tour of India.
+Gower scored 73 and 31* in the following matches against Pakistan; however, on 9 August 1992 he was dismissed for one by Waqar Younis in what would be his last Test match, at The Oval.
+It is often thought that Gooch was instrumental in Gower being omitted from the subsequent tour of India.
 The selection decision prompted a vote of no confidence in the selectors at the Marylebone Cricket Club (MCC), but it was to no avail as Gower was not included.
 In response to Gooch's perceived regime of hard work over talent, Gower retired from international cricket in early 1993.